Hello, I'm Rui Liu

 ICRA Workshop on Cooking Robotics Perception and Motion Planning, 2024

-Adaptive visual imitation learning that exhibits adaptability and robustness across different bowl configurations and diverse food types for robotic scooping.
+An adaptive visual imitation learning approach that exhibits adaptability and robustness across different bowl configurations and diverse food types for robotic scooping.